Here is some information from us to clear up the confusion between whitening and polishing.

 The treatment is free of major side effects, but usually makes gums sensitive to temperatures and occasional touches.
 The sensitive is only for a short while and should evade few days after the treatment.
 To avoid any adverse reactions, you should consult your dentist before using any product.
 The same case applies when the discomforts continue for days or if you experience other significant side effects.

 In order to maintain good oral health, it is important to visit your dentist once in every six months.
-Besides keeping your teeth and gums healthy, the checkups can help detect signs teeth discoloration.
+Besides keeping your teeth and gums healthy, the checkups can help detect signs of teeth discoloration.
 Detecting the discoloration can help you take the necessary action before the condition deteriorates.